MICRO 2500 - Microbiology II

 Practical assessment: 20%

-If an extension is not applied for, or not granted then a penalty for late submission will apply.
-A penalty of 10% of the value of the assignment for each calendar day that is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
-This means that an assignment that is 5 days or more late without an approved extension can only receive a maximum of 50% of the mark.
+If an extension is not applied for, or not granted, then a penalty for late submission will apply.
+A penalty of 10% of the maximum possible mark for the assignment will be applied for each calendar day after the due date (weekends count as 2 days), up to a maximum of 50% for submission 5 or more days after the due date.
+Any submission after feedback has been provided to students will not receive any marks i.e. a 100% penalty.